Terms and Conditions of Sale:

 - Any outstanding balance must be paid on or prior to delivery or pick up, depending on the payment method negotiated.

-- Acceptable forms of payment are cash on delivery, or EFTPOS and credit card (Mastercard and Visa) prior to delivery date.
+- Acceptable forms of payment are cash on delivery.
 Cheques are not accepted in any form.
 If the Buyer has negotiated a specific price and payment method, it is the Buyer’s responsibility to ensure that the agreed payment method is used to clear the outstanding balance, otherwise a surcharge will apply or delivery delayed.

 - All products remain the property of the Seller until full payment is received.